1coderookie/Kobra2ProInsights/docs/hardware/bed.md

     As it seems that most parts out there are either 220x220mm or 235x235mm, get yourself the 235x235mm version then.
 There is about 4mm space between the z-axis aluminum frames and the original bedplate, so if you pay attention to position e.g. the bigger PEI plate from the aftermarket correctly, then it'll fit.

 The temperature of the bed should reach about ≤230°F/110°C maximum and therefore it's possible to successfully print e.g. ABS, PETG and TPU (by using a housing though) besides PLA.

-However, it seems to be advisable to not exceed 80° bedtemp if possible, as everything above is said to be a critical temperature for the glue of the magnetic foil.
+The machine offers a 25-point automatic bed leveling which is called ["Anycubic LeviQ 2.0"](#anycubic-leviq-automatic-bed-leveling-function).

-Both printers offer a 25-point automatic bed leveling which is called ["Anycubic LeviQ"](#anycubic-leviq-automatic-bed-leveling-function).
+In addition to only probing the bed's surface, there's a sensor located at the left rear side which is being used for determining the z-offset.

 In the following I'll go into the details of each part of the whole bed construction.